Systematic approach to measure the performance of microchannel-plate photomultipliers: Summary and Conclusions

 Below is a list of the most important findings and lessons learned from our numerous measurements with MCP-PMTs:

 \begin{itemize} \item It is essential that the anode backplane of the MCP-PMT is very carefully designed to limit electronic crosstalk and coherent oscillations between the anode pixels. \item Whenever possible and not absolutely necessary, the illumination spots should not be focused too sharply on the PC during test measurements in order to avoid local gain saturation.
-This applies to QE scans as well, as the PC current can also saturate at high local intensity. \item QE position scans can be used as a good indicator for vacuum micro leaks in the PMT housing. \item The collection efficiency can be significantly increased to $>$90\% by recapturing the electrons bouncing back from the MCP-In.
+This applies to QE scans as well, as the PC current can also saturate at high local intensity. \item QE position scans can be used as a good indicator for vacuum micro leaks in the PMT housing. \item The CE can be significantly increased to $>$90\% by recapturing the electrons bouncing back from the MCP-In.
 However, this requires a higher voltage between PC and MCP-in to optimize the RMS time resolution. \item ALD-coated MCP-PMTs are more susceptible to gain drop in magnetic fields than devices without ALD. \item At high gain and illumination conditions, some of the MCP-PMTs with 2 ALD layers (MgO as secondary electron emitter and Al$_{2}$O$_{3}$ as resistive layer) started to emit photons in the visible range, which led to "escalation" due to photon feedback with the PC. \item The typical rate capability of the investigated 2-inch MCP-PMTs is $\lesssim$1 MHz/cm$^{2}$.
 A few tubes have shown locally different rate capabilities which may indicate inhomogeneities in the resistive ALD layer. \item The time resolution and the DCR tend to be slightly worse at the rims of the active area of the MCP-PMT. \item The fraction of afterpulses caused by ion feedback varies from $\ll$1\% to $>$10\%.
-Normally, the ions identified by the time-of-flight from the MCP to the PC are dominated by H$^{+}$ ions, but in tubes with a high afterpulse rate we also identify O and Mg/Al ions, presumably knocked out from the ALD coating.
-At high afterpulse fractions, we observe further afterpulses triggered by the feedback ions. \item Electromagnetic focusing reduces the width of the charge cloud arriving at the anode plane, which lowers crosstalk due to charge sharing.
-The spatial expansion of recoil electron events is considerably diminished.
-The latter can lead to an increased local electron density, particularly at high photon rates, and impair the rate capability of the tube. \item None of the MCP-PMTs with 2 ALD layers in the lifetime setup has significantly lost gain at IAC $\approx$ 10 C/cm$^{2}$. \end{itemize}
+Normally, the ions identified by the time-of-flight from the MCP to the PC are dominated by H$^{+}$ ions, but in tubes with a high afterpulse rate we also identify O and Mg/Al ions, presumably released by a defective ALD coating.
+At high afterpulse fractions, we observe further afterpulses triggered by the feedback ions.